atamai-labs/Atamai.Slice/README.md

 Proof-of-concept solution for slicing minimal-api and using source generator to resolve the slices without runtime reflection or manual registrations.

-Atamai.Slice also contains dummy validation and minimal auth just to play with the structure of a sliced api.
+Atamai.Slice also contains minimal auth just to play with the auth of a sliced api.

 Example slice:
 ```c#